fuse-box/fuse-box/README.md

 npm install precss postcss --save-dev
 ```

-PostCSSPlugin plugin should be chained to the CSSPlugin like so:
+PostCSS should be chained along the with the CSSPlugin

 ```
 const precss = require("precss");